Selenejpg/Selenejpg/README.md

 Hello World!
 My name is Noemi Pintaldi
 ===============================

-Jr. Full Stack Web Developer
+Software Engineer - Analyst
 ----------------------------

 Hello World!
-I'm Noemi Pintaldi, a Jr. Full Stack Web Developer.
-Since i was a little girl, technology has always been one of my passions.
+I'm Noemi Pintaldi, a Software Engineer.
+Ever since i was a little girl, technology has always been one of my passions.
 But the passion for coding started by chance.
 When i wrote my first "Hello World", I just knew that that would have been my job.
 In that exact moment i decided to drop my previous job and become a programmer.
 I changed my life and i started to live a new adventure in the amazing world of coding.
 I can't wait to study new coding techniques and to learn as much as possible, learning new coding languages and frameworks!

 * 🌍  I'm based in Catania, Italy
 * ✉️  You can contact me at [noemipintaldi@gmail.com](mailto:noemipintaldi@gmail.com)